Spiritual Causes and Treatment of Addiction

 Numerous studies have investigated alternative practices from Eastern medicine in addiction treatment.

-In Chinese medicine, addiction is caused by a build up in yin or yang energy.
-As the body prefers to be in balance, Chinese medicine practitioners advise restoring equilibrium through treatments like acupuncture and herbs.
+In Chinese medicine, addiction is caused by a build-up of yin or yang energy.
+As the body prefers to be in balance, Chinese medicine practitioners advise restoring the equilibrium through treatments like acupuncture and herbs.
 Contemporary research has noted a link between acupuncture treatment and neurotransmitter function, which may reduce cravings and physical withdrawal symptoms.

 During a reiki session, an experienced practitioner channels healing energy into the recipient.
 This breaks up the stagnation and encourages energy flow.
 Immediately after, recipients report milder withdrawal symptoms and a deeper sense of relaxation.